prophet-2019/ProphetCapstone/README.md

 # PROPHET

-Prophet is an educational web trading application designed for newbies to trade on the financial markets.
-The application is geared towards teachers and students, where teachers can create a room with a particular set of companies for students to trade virtual money.
-On creation of the room a unique URL is generated which then teachers can send out to students to join the room automatically.
+Prophet is an educational, sandboxed web trading application designed for people who are new to investing to trade US stocks.
+The application is geared towards individuals who don't have experience who may not know how to read financial statements.
+User's can come to our app and see the main statistics they'll need to make decisions and learn by experience without putting any of their own money up.

 ![Demo Animation](../assets/createfourm.gif?raw=true)